Keeping You Safe, Maintaining Compliance

 Our prices are competitive, and we will never try to sell you products or services that you don't need.

 What is a Fire Risk Assessment?

-The process incorporates a methodical approach in analysing your working practices with regards to fire safety.
-The main areas to examine within your business are the following:
+The fire risk assessment process incorporates a methodical approach to analysing your working practices in relation to to fire safety.
+The main areas to examine within a business are:

 If you are a landlord, owner or occupier of a non-domestic premises/business and you are the responsible person for fire safety, you would be deemed as the responsible person and may be prosecuted if you do not comply with the law and fail to put procedures in place.
 You have the legal responsibility to have a risk assessment and it will need to be completed by a competent person.